AlexLietard/otpsy/README.md

 Imagine that you realise a study in which you want to explore the influence of art exposition on visual exploration of angry face (I don't know where this example came from, but it's sufficient).
 Thus, you collect data about the explored time of the painting scene, number of fixations of anger face (or another DV), score on depression and anxiety.
 With this data, you want to control for different things :

 * Does participants don't look at the scene ?

 ## TODO

-Visualisation through a dashboard is coming.
 Consistency between the different method for an outliers.
+About visualisation :

+* Hover text on shape or annotation or legend to understand which color corresponds to which method.
+* Add summary to the left
+* Add line to bins

+About outliers method :

+* Finish the identical method

+About the structure :

+* Create automated test
+* Create tutorial
+* Create data simulation